We welcome prospective research students to undertake their research journey with the Faculty of Arts and Society.

 Available postgraduate projects

-Financial Assistance: Students will need to apply for a scholarship if they need financial support to undertake the research.
+Financial Assistance: Students must apply for a scholarship if they need financial support to undertake the research.

 Building on Indigenous culture and language for school teaching and learning